KempnerInstitute/tatm/CONTRIBUTING.md

 All PRs from `dev` to `main` should represent a new release of the package.
 In order to ensure that, we use the github workflow at `.github/workflows/deploy.yml` to handle changing the semantic version number and to create a new tag/new release on github.

 When you are ready to release a new version of the package, you should create a PR from `dev` to `main`.
 On a PR from `dev` to `main` you should label the PR with one of 3 labels (bump:major, bump:minor, or bump:patch).
 On labeling, a workflow will be triggered that will look to the repos existing tags and from those determine what the next semantic version should be.
-This workflow will also make a commit to `dev` bumping the version number accordingly.
+This workflow will ensure that the branch being merged in has the correct version number in the `pyproject.toml` file.
+In order to update the version number, a separate PR to `dev` (or the hotfix release branch) should be created updating the version number.
+THe release workflow will fail until the version in the release branch matches the expected version number.

 On merging that PR to `main`, the workflow will again be triggered, this time looking to see if the PR being merged was labeled, and creating a tag associated with the new version.
 The workflow will also use poetry to build a python wheel and create a release including the zipped source code and the built wheel.